sueszli/neice/README.md

 - new dockerfile with dependency dump for reproducibility
 - added seeds to every file (random, numpy, torch, os) for reproducibility
 - changed `df.append(d, ignore_index=True)` to `pd.concat([df, pd.DataFrame([d])], ignore_index=True)` in `main_prepro.py` since the former is deprecated and disabled
-- fixed path in `data_preprocessing/utils.py` because it was relative to the script (not the working directory), used linux path separators
+- fixed `data_preprocessing/utils.py`: path was relative to the script (not the working directory) and used linux path separators
 - fixed `data_preprocessing/utils.py`: replaced `get_feature_names` with `get_feature_names_out` to resolve `AttributeError` with `CountVectorizer`
+- fixed `neice_model.py`: replaced sklearn `NMF` argument `alpha` with `alpha_W` to resolve non existent parameter error

 # unable to patch